technolion/CoinbaseBot/README.md

 * The current market price for every coin is checked every 15 seconds
 * If the market price falls below the purchase price the bot tries to average down the purchase price by buying the same amount of the held coin at a lower price.
 Multiple levels of averaging down stages can be configured (`averageDownSteps`)
 * If the market price rises above the purchase price, the stop loss price is increased (trailing stop loss)
-* If a coin has been averaged down on the last available step and then reaches the configurable recovery profit level (`profitLevelForRecoverySale`, e.g. 1), then a recovery sale is initiated to free funds and lower risk.
 * The bot records reached profit levels per held coin.
 These levels are configurable (`profitLevels`)
 * If the market price of a held coin drops below the previous profit level and if this level is equal or higher than the configurable minimum profit level (`minimumProfitLevelForRegularSale`), the bot sells the coin, cashing in the profit.
 * If a coin is held longer than a week and the current price is below the average purchase price, the bot sells the coin accepting the following losses:
+  * after 1 week with 0% profit/loss
-  * after 1 week with 1% loss
+  * after 2 weeks with 1% loss
-  * after 2 weeks with 2% loss
+  * after 3 weeks with 2% loss
   * and so on.
 This can be configured with `negativeProfitLevels`.
 * If a coin underpasses the stop-loss price, the bot halts any new purchases until the whole market recovers (the average price increase over 24 hours for all configured coins is higher than `marketRecoveryPercent`)
 * The bot always uses the average purchase price for a coin, when comparing against market prices.
 For example